Glasgow-ICG/open-optical-gating/README.md

-# A fully open-source system for prospective optical gating in 3D fluorescence light sheet cardiac imaging (IN DEVELOPMENT)
+# Open-source prospective and adaptive optical gating for 3D fluorescence microscopy of beating hearts

-## Alex Drysdale, Jonathan Taylor and Chas Nelson
+## Alex Drysdale, Patrick Cameron, Jonathan Taylor and Chas Nelson

 ### School of Physics and Astronomy, University of Glasgow, UK